Pat Valaika: Personal life

 Pat is one of four brothers to play professional baseball.
-Chris, played professionally from 2006–2015, including time in Major League Baseball with the Cincinnati Reds, Miami Marlins, and Chicago Cubs.
+Chris, played professionally from 2006 to 2015, including time in Major League Baseball with the Cincinnati Reds, Miami Marlins, and Chicago Cubs.
 Nick, was drafted by the Pittsburgh Pirates in 2017 and spent two years in their farm system with the Bristol Pirates and West Virginia Black Bears.
 Matt, was drafted by the St. Louis Cardinals and played one season with the Batavia Muckdogs before retiring due to injury.